vincentrose88/GRS/README.md

       * `--pcut` (default=5e-8 (GWAS significant)).
 Threshold for inclusion of SNPs in GRS.

       * `--ldcut` (default 0.8).
 Threshold for pruning SNPs with a R2 above cutoff.

+      * `--SNPout` (default NA, ie. not used).
+Name of file where the genotypes for all SNPs will be saved *AFTER* being flipped to match the litterature.
+REF is the non-effect allele, coded as 0, and ALT is the Effect allele, coded as 2.
+Used for other analysis.

 By Vincent Appel